jsreport/docs/docs/customizable-dashboards-integration.md

 ###Use server script
 The next approach uses jsreport [scripts](/learn/scripts) extension to access the data from the widget.
 This extension allows user to write a custom javascript function which then runs on jsreport server each time the widget is being rendered.
 This is particularly helpful for doing an extra request and fetch data from the original application.
 Fetched data can be then used in the widget in the common way.

-Assuming the application has an API for data access the custom script loading data can look the following:
+Assuming the application has an API for data access then the custom script loading data can look the following:

 ```js
 function beforeRender(done) {